 The team at Hydraulics Online are honoured to be able to support the Care UK Charity with long-term strategy and marketing skill donations to enable them to continue their work on a larger scale.
 Find out how you can make a difference here >

 Hydraulics Online has provided work experience placements to local school students and has donated resources to support specific projects from time-to-time.
-For the last five years, Hydraulics Online has also donated significant company time to enable Helen to fulfil her duties as a governor at a local primary school.
+Since 2014, Hydraulics Online has also donated significant company time to enable Helen to fulfil her duties as a governor at a local primary school.

 Mark and Helen were also invited to be interviewed by pupils at Seabridge Primary School as part of their school radio project.
 The pupils asked probing questions about setting up a business and showed a great deal of enthusiasm and potential as budding entrepreneurs of the future.

 Inspired by this, we are now planning to talk to other schools about the opportunities to work with them to enable budding entrepreneurs to create links with the local business community.

 At the other end of the educational spectrum, we work with university under- and post-graduates and provide support to their academic staff too.
 Read about our strategic collaboration with the University of Leeds Business School here.

 We’re proud sponsors of Finley Croome – up-and-coming youth talent and potential future member of the Canoe Slalom GB Team.

 Finley (age 13) has a rigorous training schedule representing Stafford and Stone Canoe Club, in division 2 across the country and member of the British Canoeing regional talent academy.
 It’s exhilarating to see our brand powering through fierce UK waters and rapid rivers.
 In our view, this really is fluid power at its best!